oliviazz/media_player_exercise/README.md

 # Linear Media Player

-Hey, thanks for taking the time to work on this exercise.
-We're excited to see what you come up with – the goal is to create an audio player for playing a predefined playlist of audio files.
-Think of it like a stripped-down version of Spotify or the classic Winamp.

-## Screenshots
+## Project Screenshots

 **Expanded Menu View w/ Volume Fade**
 <img width="1502" alt="Screenshot 2025-04-16 at 11 00 36 AM" src="https://github.com/user-attachments/assets/68e4f659-75e6-4fc6-830d-5d7c7c878508" />

 **Collapsed Menu View**
 <img width="1231" alt="Screenshot 2025-04-16 at 10 59 17 AM" src="https://github.com/user-attachments/assets/5094eac5-882c-4ed2-b26e-6d7b0ff9c1d4" />

+Hey, thanks for taking the time to work on this exercise.
+We're excited to see what you come up with – the goal is to create an audio player for playing a predefined playlist of audio files.
+Think of it like a stripped-down version of Spotify or the classic Winamp.

 ### Getting started